reggi/writing/2015-02-28-browserify-polymer.md

 This would create a little bit of a problem with the ecosystem of how polymer components work.

 When I publish this do I include a complied version of the javascript file?
 Including moment?
 Do I use `bower` and a [`browseify- shim`](https://github.com/thlorenz/browserify-shim) to include `moment`?
 Do I use `npm` to include `moemnt`?

 Ideally If I vulcanized two components that both use `moment` as a dependency it's only included once.

-Where I got with this:
+## Where I got with this

+I hit a wall where Babelify and browserify-shim didn't play well together.
+I posted an issue [thlorenz/browserify-shim#145](https://github.com/thlorenz/browserify-shim/issues/145) talking about it more in depth, and I published my code here [reggi/demo-browserify-polymer-es6](https://github.com/reggi/demo-browserify-polymer-es6).